QuiteAFancyEmerald/Holy-Unblocker/README.md

 - Reloading the page normally when the error above happens should load the video
 - Or right-clicking the page and doing Reload Frame if you are using some form of Stealth Mode.

 Make sure you are also doing the steps correctly.
-Simply view below for extended Discord proxy information/steps.
+Simply view link above for extended Discord proxy information/steps.

 **I am getting 502 errors.
 What do I do?**